-A machine-vision method was used to build a threedimensional measurement system using a measurement perspective transformation. a algorithm and А threedimensional measurement system for obtaining its feature points in the world coordinate system was used to calculate the measurement data.
+A machine-vision method was used to build a threesystem using a measurement dimensional measurement perspective transformation. algorithm and a A dimensional measurement system for obtaining its feature points in the world coordinate system was used to calculate the measurement data.
 The experimental results were verified with a more precise measurement equipment, automatic transformer observation system.
 With the rapidly growing demand for industrial automation in the manufacturing sector, machine vision now plays an important role in many fields.
 Machinevision technology is quickly becoming a widely applied micrometer, inside micrometer, vernier caliper, coordinate measuring machine (CMM), which all require direct physical contact.
 The advantages of a contact measurement are found in the high measurement method toward the quality inspection of a wide variety of products.